Whitman College: Campus

 The oldest building on campus is the administrative center, Whitman Memorial Building, commonly referred to as "Mem".
-Built in 1899, the hall, like the college, serves as a memorial to Dr. Marcus and Narcissa Prentiss Whitman.
+Built in 1899, the hall, like the college, serves as a memorial to Marcus and Narcissa Prentiss Whitman.
 The building is the tallest on campus and was placed on the National Historical Register of Historic Places in 1974.
 The oldest residence halls on campus, Lyman House and Prentiss Hall, were built in 1924 and 1926.
 Over the next fifty years, the college built or purchased several other buildings to house students, including the former Walla Walla Valley General Hospital, which was transformed into North Hall in 1978.
 In addition to the nine residence halls, many students choose to live in one of eleven "Interest Houses," run for sophomore, juniors, and seniors committed to specific focuses such as community service, fine arts, environmental studies, multicultural awareness, or the French, Spanish, or German languages.
 These houses, like most of the residential architecture of Walla Walla, are in the Victorian or Craftsman style.

 In addition to property in Walla Walla, the college also has about 22000 acre of other land holdings – mainly in the form of wheat farms in Eastern Washington and Oregon.
 Of special note: the Johnston Wilderness Campus, which is used for academic and social retreats.

-Prentiss Hall

-Named for Marcus's wife, Narcissa Prentiss Whitman, Prentiss Hall is the only all-female dorm and houses first-year residents as well as the four sororities on campus.
-Whitman's affiliated sororities are Kappa Kappa Gamma, Delta Gamma, Alpha Phi, and Kappa Alpha Theta.